ebrehault/resurrectio/README.rst

 script.

-Resurrectio uses minimalist and functional-oriented selectors, so recorded sequences keep valid across layout and design changes.
+Resurrectio uses minimalist and functional-oriented selectors, so recorded sequences stay valid across layout and design changes.

-As **CasperJS evaluates Javascript**, recorded sequences are not be limited to pure HTML interactions, targeted pages javascript-supported behaviors will be accurately reproduced.
+As **CasperJS evaluates JavaScript**, recorded sequences are not limited to pure HTML interactions, targeted pages JavaScript-supported behaviors will be accurately reproduced.

 Resurrectio also provides a way to produce **screenshots** alongside your test